camcamfresh/autocert/README.md

 Certbot attempts to renew all existing certificates found within the `/config/data` directory every 6 hours (or 4 times/day) using cron.

 Certificates can be requested using the `autocert.sh` wrapper found within the container.
-`autocert.sh` can also be executed via commands sent through the pipe `/config/certs/autocert.pipe`.
-Giving other containers access to the `certs` directory will allow containers to generate and view certificates without directly accessing the DNS credential file.
+`autocert.sh` can also be executed via commands sent through the Unix socket `/config/cert/autocert.sock`.
+Giving other containers access to the `cert` directory will allow containers to generate and view certificates without directly accessing the DNS credential file.

 The wrapper executes certbot in non-interactive mode, accepts all ACME Subscriber Agreements, and adds other options to enable Luadns authentication.
 All certbot options that alter the execution path of certbot will be dropped by default.
 Otherwise `autocert.sh` will forward any other certbot option flag.